SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

 * navigate to the RClub repository and open README.md to see for yourself!

+* Note: if you are in the directory of a file you can use SHIFT after starting the string of a filename and it will print the remaining (as long as it is unique to the directory!)

+	- try typing 'nano RE' and press SHIFT, this should print the file name README.md

 ```
 nano README.md
 ```

+* SHIFT+X to exit

 **<span style="color:red">vim</span>** : another stock text shell, even more cumbersome than nano.